hacksh4w/ReventBot-MMS-Protocol---SHN511/README.md

 ## What is ReventBot?
 Revent is a Student Productivity Booster Discord Bot.
 Students can track events like tests, assignments or game matches by applying a bot command with event type, event name, and time of occurance.
-The bot send out reminders in designated times to ensure all students can complete/attend their events.
+The bot sends out reminders in designated times to ensure all students can complete/attend their events.
 Tests have reminders 3 Days,2 Days and 1 Day before date of Test, Assignments 3 Days, 1 Day and 6 hours.

 # Team Members